BOHINDI Boutique Offers Unique Jewelry and Lifestyle AccessoriesBusiness Profiles — By Susan Post on January 9, 2014 at 8:00 am

 “There is not any place in Columbus I know of like this,” she says, citing that customers seem refreshed by the hippie, carefree atmosphere.

-Riley will follow-up the UA store, which is says is currently the perfect location, with an e-commerce site in February.
+Riley will follow up the UA store, which she says is currently the perfect location, with an e-commerce site in February.

 For more information, visit bohindi.com.

 Susan is a Staff Writer for TheMetropreneur.com.
 She has completed several assignments as a Freelance Writer & Editor for clients throughout Central Ohio and loves all the random, fun facts she has learned from them along the way.
 She holds a degree in Communication with a minor in Professional Writing from The Ohio State University.
 Susan lives in Victorian Village and loves to run, write, drink coffee and explore all of the great restaurants and bars throughout Columbus.

 You must be logged in to post a comment.